Registration of Entities for Undertaking CSR Activities – Procedure

 Section 8 Company Any Director

-Registered Public Trust Any one of the Trustee or CEO
+Registered Public Trust Any one of the Trustees or the CEO

 Registered Society Chairperson/CEO/Secretary

-Entity that was formed under the ACT of Parliament or State Legislature Authorized Representative
+An entity that was formed under the ACT of Parliament or the State Legislature Authorized Representative

 About author